rraptor06/nonhost.ml/README.md

 ## TUTORIAL:
 - First step, Install and launch XAMPP Control Panel, start Apache/PHP, then place the above files in the `htdocs` folder.
-- You must change your computer's IP address to `192.168.1.4`.
+- You must change your computer's IP address to `192.168.1.4` in the control panel.
 - Then download Charles Proxy and launch it on your computer, then go to `Map Remote -> Add` and in the first box enter `protocols: http + host: 51.91.56.16` and in the second box enter `protocols: http + host: 192.168.1.4` (basically, Charles Proxy will make these requests to `192.168.1.4` instead of the nonhost IP).
-- Next, on your Wii U, go to your Internet connection settings under Proxy and enter the following: IP: 192.168.1.4 Port: 8888 (or your proxy port).
+- Next, on your Wii U, go to settings and go to your Internet connection settings under Proxy and enter the following -> `IP: 192.168.1.4 Port: 8888` (or your proxy port).
 Then test your connection, and you're all set!
 - The last thing to do is to activate TCP Websocket to run Vulcain/Trinity/Phantom, so go to the `socket` folder and execute `php server.php` on the command line.
 (You will need to install PHP on your computer.)

 ## WHATS WORKS ?